cyclejs/cyclejs/time/README.md

 ```

 ### makeTimeDriver({interval = 20})
-A factor for the time driver.
+A factory for the time driver.

 Takes an interval that determines how much time each character in a `diagram` represents.